In this post, we will discuss how to create a table in MySQL using the command line and phpMyAdmin?

 Note: Each table can have a maximum of 1 primary key.
 The math_marks table has only 1 primary key which is constituted by multiple columns (i.e {roll_no, name}).

-Example 6: Table with an AUTO INCREMENT column.
+Example 6: Table with an AUTO_INCREMENT column.

 Note: An AUTO_INCREMENT column must be a PRIMARY KEY.